SamsungDS/Spex/docs/source/setup/index.rst

    :hidden:

    nix.rst
-   docker.rst
    manual.rst

 **Spex** has various dependencies.
 You can use :ref:`sec-setup-nix` to setup the reference environment which is actively used in development and tested in CI.

-You can also use the pre-built docker image, see :ref:`sec-setup-docker` Otherwise, you can install Spex in the traditional way, see :ref:`sec-setup-manual`.
+Otherwise, you can install Spex in the traditional way, see :ref:`sec-setup-manual`.

 .. note::